Koenig82/aoc/README.md

   # Makefile #
   Using g++ compiler (found in msys2)
-  Here each source folder must be added manually to SOURCES variable Also names executable
+  Also names executable
   Additional c/c++ libraries must be added to LIBS variable Can be used to suppress warnings by adding such flags to WARNINGS variable